LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

-There are multiple approaches to printing a drawing.
-Finished drawings are normally printed to scale, or they can be printed to fit page without regard for scale.
+Completed drawings are normally printed to scale and include a border and title block, but they can be printed to fit page without regard for scale.
 LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.

+Preparing a drawing and making it ready for printing includes a few steps:

+    - Finalizing the page size and drawing scale.
+    - Adjusting the dimensions.
+    - Adding page border and title block (if required).

-.. sidebar:: Using Border and Title Blocks
+.. admonition:: Tip - Using Border and Title Blocks

     Adding a border provides a finished look and title blocks include important information for the drawing.
 Title blocks vary widely in content and layout, but can include:

     - Drawing name
+    - Project name
+    - Scale
+    - Drawing perspective
     - Date
     - Revision
-    - Scale
-    - Drawing perspective
+    - Page number
     - Paper size
-    - Page number
-    - Organization
-    - Draftsperson name
-    - Approval
+    - Name of organization
+    - Name of Draftsperson, Approvers, etc
-    - etc.
+    - Others as required

-Creating a finished drawing and making ready for printing includes several steps:

-    - Finalizing the page size and drawing scale.
-    - Adjusting the dimensions.
-    - Adding borders and title block (if required).

-While a drawing can be printed directly from the file menu using **File -> Print**, the recommended approach is to print drawings from the *Print Preview* window.
 Select **File -> Print Preview** or click the **Print Preview** icon |icon02| to display the print preview window:

 .. figure:: /images/doohickeyPrintPreview.png
     :align: center